ChrisWeaver1/chrisweaver1.github.io/home.md

 Software developer with a background in ethical hacking.

 Currently doing full stack development with .NET Core, Angular, Electron, NodeJS, Microsoft SQL and MongoDB.
-Enjoy to play with other, miscellaneous tech in my free time.

-Feel free to check out the [projects](/projects) and [blog](/blog) sections for more details there.
+Although, I enjoy to play with other, miscellaneous tech in my free time.
+Currently playing with Go, Raspberry pi 4, Mozilla WebThings & Docker.
+Feel free to check out the [projects](/projects) and [blog](/blog) sections for more!

 ---